The creation of Greenhouse

-In December 2013, the City of Sydney Council adopted the Economic Development Strategy – a ten year strategy which aims to strengthen the city economy and support business.
-The Tech Startups Action Plan (endorsed by Council in June 2016) identifies how the City can support entrepreneurs, with a focus on innovative, new businesses - tech startups, centred on technology and designed for fast growth.
+In December 2013, the City of Sydney Council adopted the Economic Development Strategy – a ten-year strategy that aims to strengthen the city economy and support business.
+The Tech Startups Action Plan (endorsed by Council in June 2016) identifies how the City can support entrepreneurs with a focus on innovative, tech startups centred on technology and designed for fast growth.

-The Tech Startups Action Plan focuses on creating an ecosystem that enables knowledge based, innovation-driven businesses to flourish and highlights the importance to Sydney’s entrepreneurs of access to entrepreneurship information, mentors and investors.
+The Tech Startups Action Plan focuses on creating an ecosystem that enables knowledge-based, innovation-driven businesses to flourish.
+It highlights the importance to Sydney’s entrepreneurs of access to entrepreneurship information, mentors and investors.

-A key action of the Tech Startups Action Plan is for the City to assist in the delivery of an “entrepreneurship centre”, to provide a critical mass of office and event space for entrepreneurs in tech startups and the organisations that support them.
-The Plan identified access to space as one of the key initiatives the City can deliver in order to support technology entrepreneurs and grow the startup ecosystem.
+A key action of the Tech Startups Action Plan is for the City to assist in the delivery of an “entrepreneurship centre” to provide a critical mass of office and event space for entrepreneurs in tech startups and the organisations that support them.
+This access to space is one of the key initiatives the City can deliver in order to support technology entrepreneurs and grow the startup ecosystem.

-City of Sydney Lord Mayor Clover Moore said creating affordable start-up space would help support an important sector of the economy and contribute to the CBD’s post-pandemic recovery.
+City of Sydney Lord Mayor Clover Moore said creating affordable startup space would help bolster an important sector of the economy and contribute to the CBD’s post-pandemic recovery.

 “Technology businesses are pivotal to Sydney’s future.
 They create high-quality jobs, boost the local economy, strengthen our connections around the world and make Sydney a more desirable place to live, work and visit.”